 When you need access to cash.
 Some vendors don’t accept credit as payment.
 That’s where a line of credit comes in handy — you can withdraw cash without having to pay the extra rates or fees that come with a credit card.

 When you don’t have perfect credit.
-Business lines of credit are accessible to a wider range of credit scores than credit cards — though your interest rate may be higher.
+Business lines of credit are usually accessible to a wider range of credit scores than credit cards — though your interest rate may be higher.

 Benefits and drawbacks of a business line of credit